 NAS solutions have come into focus in recent years because of their software.
 The openness of the Linux operating system that many NAS devices are based on has spurred many enthusiastic users to contribute and develop applications and functions for NAS.
 With people growing more accustomed to the intuitive interfaces of their mobile devices, ASUSTOR has decided to transfer over this same intuitive experience when developing ADM.
 In addition to basic system functions users can use App Central to search for add-on applications to install on the NAS.
 Like Google Play or App Store for mobile devices, App Central provides a variety of Apps for ADM, free of charge.
 The large variety of App categories, easy to use interface and one-click installation make it simple for even entry-level users to use.

 Although a NAS’s functions are based primarily on backup and storage, ASUSTOR NAS was designed with customizability in mind, providing a variety of functions via App Central that users can use to customize their device.
-For example, ASUSTOR’s unique HDMI hardware feature can be used in combination with ASUSTOR Portal and KODI/XBMC (which can be downloaded from App Central) to turn your NAS into a dedicated digital entertainment hub.
+For example, ASUSTOR’s unique HDMI hardware feature can be used in combination with ASUSTOR Portal and Multimedia App to turn your NAS into a dedicated digital entertainment hub.
 Users can also install Surveillance Center to create a surveillance system with video feeds that are viewable on their TV via HDMI.
 All this is possible and more with ASUSTOR NAS.